mapr-demos/predictive-maintenance/README.md

 # Implementation Summary

 There are two objectives relating to predictive maintenance implemented in this project.
 The first objective is to visualize time-series data in an interactive real-time dashboard in Grafana.
-The second objective is to make raw data streams and derived features available to machine learning frameworks, such as Tensorflow, in order to develop algorithms for anomoly detection and predictive maintenance.
+The second objective is to make raw data streams and derived features available to machine learning frameworks, such as Tensorflow, in order to develop algorithms for anomaly detection and predictive maintenance.
 These two objects are realized using two seperate data flows:

 1. The first flow, located on the top half of the image below, is intended to persist IoT data and label training data for sequence prediction and anomaly detection of time-series data in Tensorflow.
 2. The second flow, located on the bottom half, is intended to persist time-series IoT data in OpenTSDB for visualization in a Grafana dashboard.